ControlSystemStudio/phoebus/app/alarm/Readme.md

     tar -vzxf kafka_2.11-1.1.0.tgz
     ln -s kafka_2.11-1.1.0 kafka

+Check `config/zookeeper.properties` and `config/server.properties`.
-Check `config/server.properties`.
-By default it contains this, which "works", but risks that Linux will delete the data:
+By default these contain settings for keeping data in `/tmp/`, which works for initial tests, but risks that Linux will delete the data.
+For a production setup, change `zookeeper.properties`:

+    # Suggest to change this to a location outside of /tmp,
+    # for example /var/zookeeper-logs or /home/controls/zookeeper-logs
+    dataDir=/tmp/zookeeper

+Similarly, change the directory setting in `server.properties`

     # Suggest to change this to a location outside of /tmp,
     # for example /var/kafka-logs or /home/controls/kafka-logs
     log.dirs=/tmp/kafka-logs

 Kafka depends on Zookeeper.
 By default, Kafka will quit if it cannot connect to Zookeeper within 6 seconds.
 When the Linux host boots up, this may not be long enough to allow Zookeeper to start.